SharkSnack/shiren-5/content/items/bracelets.md

 Makes you explode like stepping on a Big Explosion Trap when you pass through a door.<br/>
 Also prevents special doors from closing when you enter a room with a monster in it.<br/>
-Can be utilized to some degree if you have the Anti-Blast※ shield rune.<br/>
+Can be utilized to some degree if you have the Anti-Blast+ shield rune.<br/>
 This bracelet is always found cursed.

 The name is a reference to Nine Hours, Nine Persons, Nine Doors.